 The Research and Library's custom search feature allows you to focus your search on products published by the research program, including final reports and research briefs.
 The custom search feature excludes results from elsewhere on the WisDOT website to achieve higher search relevancy.

-The WisDOT Research Program includes three major program components:
+The WisDOT Research Program includes four major program components:

-Wisconsin Highway Research Program (WHRP) in 1998 in collaboration with the University of Wisconsin-Madison to discover better ways to design, build and reconstruct the state's highways and bridges.
+- The Wisconsin Highway Research Program (WHRP) was created in 1998 in collaboration with the University of Wisconsin-Madison to discover better ways to design, build and reconstruct the state's highways and bridges.

 - The department’s

-Policy Research Program funds projects that focus on safety, operations, policy, financing, planning, economy, environment and other factors.
+Policy Research Program funds projects that focus on safety, operations, policy, financing, planning, economy, environment and other topics.

 To contact Research staff or subscribe to the Research Program's newsletter, please email